yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 <validation step="26d62b19-ac79-4900-8ee7-3cccec7288f9" />

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task 2: Deploy a model

 To use the Azure OpenAI API, you must first deploy a model to use through the **Azure OpenAI Studio**.
 Once deployed, we will reference that model in our app.